GeorgeWebberley/surveyApp/sprint2/journal.md

 I explored the different possible reasons why the javascript file was not loading for one user when accessing the 'analyse' page for creating statistical tests.
 After some searching around on the internet, I realised that one possible reason could've been the use of an adblocker preventing some of the content being loaded.
 A lot of adblockers will identify any static files such as images, CSS and javascript files with 'suspicious' sounding names (names such as 'advert.jpg').
 My javascript file for the analyse page was called 'analyse.js' which I thought could have been a culprit.
 I downloaded an adblocker extension to test it on my computer and discovered that changing the name from 'analyse.js' to 'statistic.js' solved the problem!

+### Account edit (21st June)

+One comment was to allow for editing account details.
+I have therefore added an 'account' page where users can update their email, first name or last name.
+I will update this soon to allow users to also reset their password.

 ##### Ongoing objectives